compose-spec/compose-spec/spec.md

 - `com.docker.compose.network` set on networks with network name as defined in the Compose file
 - `com.docker.compose.volume` set on volumes with volume name as defined in the Compose file

+`com.docker.compose` label prefix is reserved.
 Such labels MUST NOT be overriden if specified by Compose file.
-An attempt to do so SHOULD result in a warning.
+An attempt to do so SHOULD result in an error.

 ### links